 Using oil to finish off your skincare routine is great especially at night.
 It is not the best to use during the day because it can interfere with your SPF protection.

 Your everyday skincare routine is of utmost importance but once a week you should set aside a little time to spend on skincare.
 There are a few steps that you can take once a week to help with transforming your skin.

 Get a bowl of boiling water and a towel and you are good to go.
 Or you can get fancy with handheld facial steamers and other gadgets that are out there to steam your face.

-It is the heat and water that makes the difference but you can opt to add elements like lemon slices, mint leaves or lavender in the water.
+It is the heat and water that make the difference but you can opt to add elements like lemon slices, mint leaves, or lavender in the water.
 This will create a lovely scent and you can pretend that you are at a spa for a while.